Luisal182/some-teams/REDME.md

 SOME-TEAMS
-In this Project we can enjoy and use a Website that offers us someinformation about some of the best football teams in Europe
+In this Project we can enjoy and use a Website that offers us some information about some of the best football teams in Europe.

+The project was started with the HTML structure.
+And then i could continue working with the PHP.
+In the other hand CSS has been used but i consider that i have not finished.
+So we could sid this is a web page under remodelation.

 Acknowledgements
 Awesome Readme Templates